NathanUrwin/arduino-lock/CONTRIBUTING.md

 ## Merge Request Guidelines
 Make sure to have atomic commits and contextual commit messages!

-Check out this [awesome blog post by Chris Beams][3] for more information.
+[Check out this awesome blog post by Chris Beams for more information.][3]

 [1]: https://gitlab.com/tuxredux/libinolock/issues/new
 [2]: https://gitlab.com/tuxredux/libinolock/merge_requests/new